 - 4 eggs

-Grease an 8-inch cake pan and line the bottom with a parchment paper round.
+Grease and lightly flour an 8-inch cake pan and line the bottom with a parchment paper round.
 Preheat the oven to 350 degrees Fahrenheit.

 In a medium bowl, mix together the flour, almond meal, baking powder, cinnamon, salt, and baking soda until combined.
 Set aside.

-In the bowl of a stand mixer fitted with the paddle attachment, beat the eggs, sugar, vanilla, and orange zest at medium speed until the mixture is pale and fluffy, about 5 minutes.
+In the bowl of a stand mixer fitted with the paddle attachment, beat the eggs, sugar, lemon zest, and vanilla at medium speed until the mixture is pale and fluffy, about 5 minutes.
+Set aside.
+In a small bowl, whisk together the oil and the buttermilk (it's fine if they're separated).

-Remove the bowl from the stand mixer and fold in the dry ingredients in two increments.
-Fold in the olive oil 1/4 cup at a time.
+Remove the bowl from the stand mixer and alternate between folding in the dry ingredients and the wet olive oil/buttermilk ingredients into the sugar mixture in four increments.